 Pros of a Home Warranty

-While the above fee may seem like a lot, the real pro of having a home warranty is it could save a homeowner a bundle on repairs in the future.
-HomeAdvisor reports that the average national cost to replace central air conditioning is $5,750 and that a new water heater can average $1,160.
+While the above fee may seem pricey, the real pro of having a home warranty is it could save a homeowner a bundle on repairs in the future.
+HomeAdvisor reports that the average national cost to replace an HVAC system ranges from $5,000-$10,000, and a new water heater ranges from $872-$1,745.
 Both of these items would likely be covered under a home warranty.

 Another benefit of a home warranty is pure convenience.
 If something breaks, a homeowner calls the warranty company, which will likely have a list of technicians at the ready.
 This means homeowners won’t have to spend time researching and vetting the right people for a repair or replacement.
 As the saying goes, time is money.